Operations and policy information during COVID-19

-For thousands of years, the Dolomites have been home to the Ladin people.
-Tracing their roots to the Romans, the Ladin culture is rich in traditions rooted in ancient times.
+For hundreds of years, the Dolomites have been home to the Ladin people, who can trace their heritage back to the Romans.
 On this magical itinerary, you will travel across three of the Ladin valleys on foot — Val Gardena, Alta Badia, and Cortina d’Ampezzo — and through some of the Dolomites’ most spectacular scenery.

 Along the way you’ll experience the mountainous wonders of the Dolomites as you hike through wild Alpine meadows, deciduous and evergreen forests, and lunar-like terrain in the shadow of soaring peaks and dramatic walls.
 This rugged mountain landscape alternates with the refined South Tyrolean towns of Ortesei and Corvara, and the Venetian village of Cortina d’Ampezzo.
 The Dolomites’ extensive network of rifugi, owned both privately and by the Italian Alpine Club, will fuel hikers with delicious, authentic food!